 - 6 AIA/CES HSW Learning Units.
 NAHB is a Registered Provider with the American Institute of Architects Continuing Education Systems.
 Credit earned on completion of this event will be reported to CES Records for AIA members by the Provider.
 Certificates of Completion for non-AIA members are available upon request.

 - 0.6 AOTA CEUs.
-NAHB is a Registered Provider with the American Occupational Therapy Association, Inc. The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.
+NAHB is an Approved Provider with the American Occupational Therapy Association.
+The assignment of AOTA CEUs does not imply endorsement of specific course content, products or clinical procedures by AOTA.
 Education distributors who would like to offer CEUs to their students for approved courses must inform NAHB at the same time the course(s) is scheduled.

 As of Jan.
 6, 2021, the virtual format of this course provides 0.6 continuing education credits for AOTA.